 A "court-appointed temporary judge" means an attorney who has satisfied the requirements for appointment under rule 2.812 and has been appointed by the court to serve as a temporary judge in that court.

 Trial courts may appoint an attorney as a temporary judge only if the attorney has satisfied the requirements of rule 2.812.

 (d) Exception for extraordinary circumstances

-A presiding judge may appoint an attorney who is qualified under 2.812(a), but who has not satisfied the other requirements of that rule, only in case of extraordinary circumstances.
-Any appointment under this subdivision based on extraordinary circumstances must be made before the attorney serves as a temporary judge, must be recorded for reporting purposes under rule 10.742(c)(3), and must not last more than 10 court days in a three-year period.
+A presiding judge may appoint an attorney who is qualified under rule 2.812(a), but who has not satisfied the other requirements of that rule, only in case of extraordinary circumstances.
+Any appointment under this subdivision based on extraordinary circumstances must be made before the attorney serves as a temporary judge and must not last more than 10 court days in a three-year period.